Inflammation of the plantar fascia at the attachment to the heel bone – Step 4

 Stretching is performed as follows: Tighten the muscle group for 5 seconds.
 Immediately afterwards, stretch the muscle group for 20 seconds.
 The muscle may be sore, but should not hurt.
 Relax for 20 seconds.
 Repeat the procedure.

-Inner collateral ligament rupture – Step 4
+Lateral ligament rupture, internal – Step 4

 The time values indicate the time spent on stretching, coordination and strength training for each hour trained.
 The time spent on stretching, coordination and strength training can be changed according to training options and individual needs.